cowprotocol/docs/docs/cow-protocol/tutorials/solvers/getting_new_routes_integrated_into_cow_protocol.md

 1. **Submit Integration Proposal**
     - Use the integration proposal template and make sure to add all necessary information.
-    - Post on CoW DAO forum, and engage with any followup questions
+    - Post on CoW DAO forum, and engage with any follow-up questions.
 2. **Solver Integration**
     - Solver teams evaluate integration opportunity
     - Development and testing